jwpconsulting/projectify/docs/remove-fe.md

 Features that are not accessible from a separate page but are somehow overlaid or otherwise only usable from the dashboard or task view are:

-- Create and update tasks
+- Create and update labels
 - Assigning labels and users in project dashboard or task view
 - Moving task to new section in project dashboard
 - Various creation/deletion/archival confirmation screens accessible from